Skip to main content

 Such normalization is not the trivial task too many “stat analysis” books and web sites seem to believe it is, with their “park factors” calculated in embarrassingly naive form from simple “Home/Road” split data.
 There are several crucial questions involved; perhaps the threshold one is What compared to what?

-The only rational basis for truly neutral comparison of men and teams playing baseball in different parks is what they would have achieved had they played all their games in a single imaginary park that exactly averages the idiosyncracies of all the real parks in their league.
-Indeed, nowadays, with the imbecilic “inter-league play”, that imaginary park would have to average all 30 major-league parks.
+The only rational basis for truly neutral comparison of men and teams playing baseball in different parks is what they would have achieved had they played all their games in a single imaginary park that exactly averages the idiosyncracies of all 30 real parks (or, prior to inter-league play, all the parks in a team’s league).

 (Inter-league play is “imbecilic” for a couple of reasons.
-First, it is ridiculous—stronger words come to mind—for a team to play games against teams with whom they are not in competition for anything: no NL team can win an AL Divisional title, ands vice-versa.
+First, it is ridiculous—stronger words come to mind—for a team to play games against teams with whom they are not in competition for anything: no NL team can win an AL Divisional title, and vice-versa.
 And yes, that also includes inter-divisional games.
-All this rubbish is because the bean counters who have long run MLB want virtually every team to be considered, at least by the fans who pay the toll, “competitive”; any day now, they’ll discover the idea of 30 Divisions, so every team is a “Division winner” withouy having to experience the wear and tear of actually playing a game, and a 181-game “post-season”.)
+All this rubbish is because the bean counters who have long run MLB want virtually every team to be considered, at least by the fans who pay the toll, “competitive”; any day now, they’ll discover the idea of 30 Divisions—so every team is a “Division winner” without having to experience the wear and tear of actually playing a game—and have a 181-game “post-season”.)
 It is also ridiculous because of the disaster it wreaks on scheduling. ’Nuff said.)

 Now the usual way of compiling “park factors” is to try to compare home and road data.
 The standard approach is to use the combined team-and-opponents data for home games versus those for away games.
-To take a simple example, to get a park factor for runs, one would take the sum of the runs scored at Team X’s home park by both it and its opponents, then divide by home games played (so as to get a per-game value, in case—as is now sad to say possible—games at home and games away are not equal); one would then do the same for away data: sum the runs scored on the road by Team X and its opponents and divide by away games played; finally, one would take a ratio of the two.
-To continue the example, if the home total were 1700 runs over 80 games and the away total were 1600 runs over 80 games (giving per-games values of 21.25 at home and 20.00 on the road), one might conclude that Team X’s home park increases run scoring by 6.25%—that is, 21.25/20.00 = 1.0625.
+To take a simple example, to get a park factor for runs, one would take the sum of the runs scored at Team X’s home park by both it and its opponents, then divide by home games played (so as to get a per-game value, in case—as is now, sad to say, necessary—games at home and games away are not equal); one would then do the same for away data: sum the runs scored on the road by Team X and its opponents and divide by away games played; finally, one would take a ratio of the two.
+To continue the example, if the home total were 725 runs over 80 games and the away total were 675 runs over 80 games (giving per-games values of 9.063 at home and 8.438 on the road), one might conclude that Team X’s home park increases run scoring by 7.4%—that is, 9.063/8.438 = 1.074.
 (That is, to pick one, exactly the method used by ESPN to this hour).
 While other sources somewhat tinker with that exact approach, it remains at the heart of most such calculating.

 Now, to avoid the real-world complications we’ll get to just a little farther on, let’s assume that all the parks in major-league use have remained the same, and—equally important—each in the same configuration for a good number of years running.
 (That assumption is so comically wrong that one at once gets an idea of some of the other problems, but let’s make it for now).
 If we apply the methodology described above, what have we calculated?
 For each park, we have calculated how it affects, in our running example, run scoring.
 But, again, compared to what?
 In fact, we have compared each park to all the other parks.
 Think about it: no one park is being compared to the same base as any other park.
 Shea Stadium, to randomly pick one, would be being compared to all parks except Shea Stadium; Dodger Stadium (to randomly pick another park in the same league) would be being compared to all parks except Dodger Stadium.
 Those “compared to” bases are by no means the same thing.
 Our resultant “park factors” are, in reality, a pile of reeking garbage.

-(Well, that’s a bit of an exaggeration—but very obviously, they are severely defective.)
+(Well, maybe that’s a bit of an exaggeration—but very obviously, they are severely defective.)

 When we wake up to that defect, we realize that it can be almost wholly corrected for.
 What we need to do is to multiply the “away” data by one less than the number of teams in the league (that is, by the number of Team X’s opponent teams), add to that Team X’s away per-game datum (that is, Team X plus its opponents), then divide the result by the full number of teams in the league.
 That way, the basis becomes very nearly all parks in the league, rather than “all parks but the one we’re talking about”.
 (It’s “very nearly”, not exactly, because we have no data equivalent to Team X’s batters facing Team X’s pitchers in any park, but it does help a lot.)